boomerang-io/flow.services/README.md

 ### Security

-Security is enabled / disabled through the `flow.authorization.enabled` flag in the application.properties
+Security is enabled / disabled through the `flow.auth.enabled` flag in the application.properties

 The following classes are conditionally loaded based on this flag